backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/102 AWS DVA Index.md

 ## Exam Tips
 - There are **very very few trick questions**
 - If a solution seems feasible but *highly complicated, it's probably wrong*
+- Whenever there is a negative keyword like **NOT** then the chances of the option being the correct answer is very less.
+- Whenever you have questions related to debugging why something is not working then options containing the word *permissions* becomes a potential answer.
+- When you see *automatic retries* think about AWS SDK.
+- If you need to figure out why some service is *slow (performance issues)* just go with *X-Ray*.